Wednesday, 30 December 2009

 Interesting facts about Irene Dunne:

-• the fur she wore in that clip from Penny Serenade cost 9,000 dollars in 1935.
+• the fur she wore in that clip from Roberta cost 9,000 dollars in 1935.
 During filming, she had a special bodyguard following her around - to protect the dress!

 • she apparently began her glittering career when she bumped into showman Florenz Ziegfeld in an elevator the day she returned from her honeymoon.
 He cast her in his touring theatrical version of Showboat and a talent scout from RKO happened to be in the audience for one of her performances.